arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ![Network Mode](assets/network-mode.gif)

 With this method, you can access your UNO Q from any machine in your local network.
 This allows you to use Arduino App Lab as if you were connected directly to the board, where you can develop & run Apps in the same way as if it was connected via USB-C®.

 Network Mode relies on **local network discovery (mDNS)** to automatically find boards on the same network.
 Some network configurations such as guest Wi-Fi, corporate or IoT networks, VPNs, or strict firewall rules may prevent automatic discovery, even if the board is connected to Wi-Fi.

+**Troubleshooting Discovery Issues**

+*   **Windows Users:** When launching Arduino App Lab for the first time, you may receive a prompt from Windows Defender (or other security software) regarding `mdns-discovery.exe`.
+You must **allow** this access for the board to be discovered. *Note: The prompt may not appear on systems that have already run Arduino IDE at some point.*
+*   **Firewall Settings:** If the board does not appear, ensure that your firewall allows traffic on **UDP port 5353**, which is required for mDNS discovery.

+**Note**
+Being able to access the board via browser, SSH, or IP address does not guarantee that it will appear in Network Mode.
+Arduino App Lab uses local network discovery to list boards automatically.

+Network Mode relies on **local network discovery (mDNS)** to automatically find boards on the same network.
+Some network configurations such as guest Wi-Fi, corporate or IoT networks, VPNs, or strict firewall rules may prevent automatic discovery, even if the board is connected to Wi-Fi.